 Unlock the petrol store and check fuel levels, inform committee if we're running low.

 Provide radios and safety equipment to Safety Boat Crews.
-(Plastic first aid tub, throw ropes, red safety bags)
+(Plastic first aid tub, throw ropes, red covid bags)

 Provide radio's, iPad, race watch flags etc to the RO.